omicscodeathon/denguedrug/README.md

 ### Data Acquisition and Processing

 <p align="justify">
   The bioactive dataset obtained from PubChem consisted of imbalanced data from which 1/3 where active compounds.
 As shown below, inactive compounds dominated the dataset.
 Using PaDEL, 1,444 molecular descriptors were generated, providing a mathematical representation of the compounds for QSAR modeling by converting chemical information about the compounds into numerical values.
-The dataset of 21,250 compounds was split into training, validation, and test sets, as follows: 14,875 training data, 3,187 test data, and 3,188 externally held data.
+The dataset of 21,250 compounds was split into training, validation, and test sets as follows: 14,875 training data, 3,187 test data, and 3,188 externally held data.
 Applying a variance filter reduced the number of descriptors from 1,444 to 684 using a variance threshold of 0.1 to filter out descriptors with minimal variance, ensuring that only the most informative features were retained for subsequent modeling.
 </p>
 <p align="center">
   <br>